diegospindola/gettingandcleaningdata/README.md

 The project requests to make a tidy data set out of the data from the work by Anguita et al. [2].
 This work collected measurements from accelerometer and gyroscope from Samsung smartphones tied to 30 subjets performing 6 types of activities.

 This repo includes three files:
-* "run_analysis.R" - R script for creating a tidy data set by Anguita et al. data.
+* "run_analysis.R" - R script for creating a tidy data set from Anguita et al. data.
 * "README.md" - file that describes the repository.
 * "CodeBook.md" - file that describes the variables in the tidy data set.